samuxiii/lifewheel/README.md

 # LifeWheel

-This simple application brings you an easy way to represent your life and it allows you to think deeper about who you are
+This simple application brings an easy way to check where you spend your time and who you are.

 ## Screenshot
 ![Image of LifeWheel demo]